 SI Publishers Select 2020 Preseason All-ACC Team

-The publishers of Sports Illustrated's ACC team sites have selected their 2020 preseason all-conference team.

-Each publisher had one vote and was able to choose a single position player at QB, TE, RB, PK and Punter, two at DE/DT/CB/S, three linebackers and wide receivers, and five offensive linemen regardless of position.
+Format: Each publisher got to vote for a single position player at QB, TE, RB, K and Punter, two at DE/DT/CB/S, three linebackers and wide receivers, and five offensive linemen.
+For the offensive linemen, voters were asked to select five offensive linemen regardless of position.

-There were six unanimous selections: Trevor Lawrence, Travis Etienne, Jackson Carman of Clemson, Paris Ford (Pittsburgh), Max Richardson (Boston College) and Marvin Wilson (Florida State).

-Surprisingly, Clemson didn't have the most selections.
-That honor went to Virginia Tech with four.
-Clemson did come in a close second with three, tied with Florida State, Pitt, and Wake Forest.
-Virginia and Georgia Tech didn't get anyone on this year's team.

 Quarterback: Trevor Lawrence (Clemson)